System-T/DimSim/README.md

 ## Overview
 We provide a phonetic algorithm for indexing Chinese characters by sound.
 The technical details can be found in the following paper:

 Min Li, Marina Danilevsky, Sara Noeman and Yunyao Li. *DIMSIM: An Accurate Chinese Phonetic Similarity Algorithm based on Learned High Dimensional Encoding*.
-CoNLL 2018. [link to paper](http://aclweb.org/anthology/K18-1043)
+CoNLL 2018. [(link)](http://aclweb.org/anthology/K18-1043)

 In this library, we provide a pre-trained model that can:
 - given two Chinese phrases (of the same length), return the phonetic distance of the input phrases.